How Sandeep Joshi of ShowFlipper is using his consultancy firm to help freelancers establish parallel revenue streams.

 Sandeep Joshi: Everything is all good.
 Thanks for asking.

 We are busy with our new product launch.
 We need to have a positive perspective on life during these challenging times.
 In a way, it is an opportunity for every business to explore new possibilities and align existing business activities.

 Tell us about you, your career, how you founded ShowFlipper.

 Sandeep Joshi: I am a University of Surrey post-graduate degree holder.
 I took up a job in a large media conglomerate.
 I have successfully launched several business ideas for them and did product launches for their clients.
-I was on the pick of my career, but something was not syncing well as I am a poet, and I was really clueless about writing as a career.
-It was a time I met a few graphic designers who were exceptional fine art artists, reporters who wanted to wanted to be jewelry designers, animators, and their first career choice was jewelry designing so on.
+I was at the pick of my career, but something was not syncing well as I am a poet, and I was really clueless about writing as a career.
+It was a time I met a few graphic designers who were exceptional fine art artists, reporters who wanted to wanted to be jewellery designers, animators, and their first career choice was jewellery designing so on.

 I was in the UK, and I still remember there is a big garden right next to Alperton Tube station.
 I was sitting on the bench in the middle of the park.
 I was trying to connect the dots.
-It was a time I realized, most traditional careers have more or less ready success recipe.
+It was a time I realized, most traditional careers have more or less ready success recipes.

 Take a degree –Make a CV- Apply for the job-Crack the interview –Perform and grow.

 All this doesn’t really hold true, as in the case with artists, writers, and designers.
 Most creators leave their careers in pursuit of a steady income.